 Before working as a therapist in private practice, I worked in several non-profit organizations, including SouthWest Youth and Family Services as a child and family therapist, Refugee Women’s Alliance as a human trafficking department coordinator, Farestart as a homeless youth barista trainer, and FamilyWorks as a family program coordinator.
 You can find my whole resume on my Linkedin profile.

 I am originally from Guadalajara, Mexico and I have lived in the US since 1999.
-I love to learn new things, to travel, to eat, and to spend time in nature (that’s why I love Seattle).
+I love learning new things, traveling , eating, and to spend time in nature (that’s why I love Seattle).
 I’ve been married since 2004 and I am the mother of a young boy.

-With a multicultural family myself, I understand how difficult it is to maintain harmony and stability in a complex world.
-I have tested most of the tools that I share with my clients in my own life journey, and I enjoy seeking the right answers and tools for each of you.
+With a multicultural family myself, I understand how difficult it is to maintain harmony and stability in a complex relationship.
+I have tested most of the tools that I share with my clients in my own life journey, and I enjoy seeking the right answers and tools for each of my clients.